 Resource Recovery Centres

-The Euchareena Road Resource Recovery Centre (Licence No.20104) is located 5 km North East from Molong and, once completed, will receive either baled and wrapped residual waste and inert construction & demolition waste which is landfilled.
-It will also receive food and garden organics from the domestic kerbside collection which will be then processed through a tunnel composting facility collocated on the site and managed by Councils contractor J R Richards & Sons.
+Euchareena Road Resource Recovery Centre (Licence No.20104) is located 5 km North East from Molong and is licenced to receive baled and wrapped residual waste and inert construction & demolition waste which is landfilled.
+It will also receive food and garden organics from the domestic kerbside collection which will be then processed through a tunnel composting facility collocated on the site and managed by Council's contractor J R Richards & Sons.
+The composting facility has a separate Environmental Protection Licence (Licence No. 20140) where JR Richards is the Licencee.
+To view this licence, click here .

 Both Resource Recovery Centre sites are required to be monitored in accordance with their licence conditions and reported to the EPA in an Annual Return.